JuanmaCopia/juanmacopia.github.io/_pages/about.md

 I’m passionate about building **intelligent, agentic software** that can reason, adapt, and collaborate autonomously.
 My current interests span:

-* **AI \& ML Systems:** AI-assisted software engineering, Machine learning–based reasoning systems, AI agents and infrastructure for scalable, data-driven products.
+* **AI:** AI-assisted software engineering, AI agents and infrastructure for scalable, data-driven products.
-* **Program Analysis \& Lightweight Formal Methods:** Symbolic execution, Search-based optimization, Software reliability and automated testing.
+* **Program Analysis & Lightweight Formal Methods:** Symbolic execution, Search-based optimization, Software reliability and automated testing.

 My long-term goal is to merge my background in software systems with modern AI techniques to design tools and systems that learn, self-improve, and operate at scale.